Dick’s been in touch with his TT scale layout.

 We have gathering a lot of good memeories involving this railroad.

-A huge thanks to Dick for today’s post.
+A huge thanks to Dick for sharing his TT scale – and his 7.5 gauge too.

 Both of his posts show in spades there is so much more to this hobby than just trains.